mattorp/synesthesia-ecosystem/README.md

 ## Contributing

-The simplest way to contribute is to join the discussion in the existing [Discord community](https://discord.gg/dMVvCgXxtU) in the #tools and other #channels, or in [this repos discussion tab](https://github.com/mattorp/synesthesia-community-efforts/discussions).
+The simplest way to contribute is to join the discussion in the existing [Discord community](https://discord.gg/dMVvCgXxtU) in the #tools and other #channels, or in [this repo's discussion tab](https://github.com/mattorp/synesthesia-community-efforts/discussions).

 Other ways are to